martinmcconnell/fyp-doc/notes.md

 Academics will be able to earn passive income off the favourable and positive contributions to the emerging consensus.

 Currently, the peer-review process is controlled by publishers.
-If this process were to be decentralized, it would be fascinating to see the outcome.
+If this process were to be decentralised, it would be fascinating to see the outcome.

-## The peer-reviewing process
+## The peer-reviewing process1
 Peer review generally works like this;

 The researcher writes a paper and submits it to a journal.